October 2nd, 2020 | Should You Write Your Own Blog?

 Today, blogging is treated not only as a hobby but also as a way to build a personal brand or develop a business.
 As such, whether or not to blog is often a strategic choice you can make during your professional career.

-So, should you write your own blog?
+So, should you write your blog?
 Perhaps, as a way of promoting yourself as a person, promoting your expertise, or your little business?
 Or, as a way to foster your creativity and put your ideas on paper before you forget about them?
-Perhaps this blog post will help you make the decision to start (or to bury your plans!)
+Perhaps this blog post will help you decide to start (or bury your plans!)

 Of course, since I blog, the benefits outcompete the downsides for me.
 Below, I placed the list of factors that you might take into account before making the ultimate decision on whether or not you should start blogging.